SecretFoundation/docs/node-runners/node-setup/setup-full-node.md

 secretd auto-register
 ```

-If this step was successful, you can skip straight to [step 9](setup-full-node.md#9.-optimization).
+If this step was successful, you can skip straight to [Optimization](setup-full-node.md#optimization).

 #### **Initialize Secret Enclave - Manual Registration**